varabyte/kobweb/README.md

 * Create a new module in your project that produces a JAR file that bundles an implementation of the `KobwebServerPlugin` interface.
+* Add that module as a `kobwebServerPlugin` dependency in your site's build script.
-* Move a copy of that jar under your project's `.kobweb/server/plugins` directory.
+  * This ensures a copy of that jar is put under your project's `.kobweb/server/plugins` directory.

 ### Create a Kobweb Server Plugin

-The following instructions are based on a Kobweb multimodule setup, like the one created by `kobweb create app`.
+The following steps will walk you through creating your first Kobweb Server Plugin.

 * Create a new module in your project.
   * For example, name it "demo-server-plugin".